 - Preheat oven to 350°F. Line 2 baking sheets with parchment paper.

-- In a small dish, add the water and honey.
+- To make the pie wash: In a small dish, add the water and honey.
 If the honey is cold you may want to pop it in the microwave for just a few seconds to warm it up, so it mixes evenly.

-- In a medium bowl, add the sugar, flour, cinnamon, and sea salt and mix together.
+- To make the filling: In a medium bowl, add the sugar, flour, cornstarch, cinnamon, and sea salt and mix together.
 Add the apricots and honey to the bowl with the flour and coat completely.
 Set aside.

 - On a floured surface remove the plastic wrap from the six dough disks.
 Roll out to ¼-inch thick, that are about 6-inches in diameter.
 Transfer to the prepared baking sheets.